Most Popcorn Time users will access it with a Virtual Private Network. So should you be using one?

-A VPN connection masks the user’s IP address and true location while also encrypting all their internet traffic to and from their computer.
+A VPN connection masks the user’s IP address and true location while encrypting all the internet traffic to and from their computer or smartphone.
 That makes it both impossible for an ISP or anyone else to monitor or trace an individual’s online activity.
 VPNs are a great way to protect your privacy and guard against cybersecurity threats such as Man-in-the-middle Attacks.
 This makes VPNs popular with users who value their privacy and don’t want their internet access provider or others snooping on their online activity.